What Is Mile in My Shoes?

 Mile in My Shoes (MiMS) brings together residents of Minneapolis with diverse backgrounds through the power of running.
-Based in homeless shelters and transitional housing facilities, MiMS serves as a catalyst for community-building, health & wellness promotion, leadership & self-efficacy, and spurring personal & political engagement within the non-homeless community.
-Through running with one another, our resident members & run mentors not only find common ground, but begin to learn from and reach out to one another for support.
+Based in homeless shelters and re-entry centers for people exiting incarceration, MiMS is as a catalyst for community-building, boosting health and wellness, building leadership and self-efficacy, and spurring personal and social action.
+By running together, our Resident Members and Run Mentors not only find common ground, but begin to learn from and reach out to one another for support.
 As they transform themselves, they transform one another.

-Mile in My Shoes began its first team in May 2014 by Mishka Vertin & Michael Jurasits, two volunteers, in partnership with Catholic Charities Higher Ground of Minneapolis.
+Mile in My Shoes launched its first team in May 2014 by Mishka Vertin and Michael Jurasits, two volunteers, in partnership with Catholic Charities Higher Ground of Minneapolis.

-The first residential members – shelter guests – were given running shoes & workout gear in exchange for their commitment to show up at least two mornings a week to run.
+The first residential members – shelter guests – were given running shoes and workout gear in exchange for their commitment to show up at least two mornings a week to run.
 Concurrently, volunteers from the local running community were recruited.
-The first run, held in May 2014, included six shelter guests, two Higher Ground staff members, and eight volunteer runners - aka Run Mentors.
+The first run, held in May 2014, included six shelter guests, two Higher Ground staff members, and eight volunteer runners, aka Run Mentors.

-Since MiMS’ launch, forty-one Resident Members have completed an official race, and three have completed at least one marathon.
-100% of Resident Members stated that they see themselves differently than when they began Mile in My Shoes, and 85% feel more connected to their community.
-We have had over 100 Run Mentors, 80% of whom have paced a Member in a race at least once.
+Since MiMS’ founding, over 400 people experiencing homelessness and other barriers have laced up new shoes and run their very first mile.
+More than 200 have completed a 5K race, and dozens have completed half-marathons and full marathons.
+100% of Resident Members share that they see themselves differently than when they began Mile in My Shoes, and 85% feel more connected to their community.
+We have had over 300 Run Mentors, 80% of whom have paced a Member in at least one race.

 Mile in My Shoes Goals